Diane-4P/always-healthy/README.md

 ## Features to Implement in the Future

-- Set up social media pages for Facebook, Twitter and LinkIn to encourage more people to join.
+- Set up social media pages for Facebook, Twitter and LinkedIn to encourage more people to join.
 - Add a checkout basket and to receive payments to the shop, so can purchase products online.
 - Add testimonials to the Home page to let users see how other gym members are enjoying the gym.
 - Add FAQ table with drop down answers to the Home page so users get answers to their questions quicker.